 Culinary performance and taste

-Sucralose withstands cooking up to 130°C compared to 95°C for stevia, making it the optimal choice for pastries requiring prolonged heat exposure.
+Sucralose withstands cooking up to 130°C compared to 95°C for stevia, making it the optimal choice for pastries requiring long exposure to heat.
 Its molecular stability preserves the integrity of the sweet taste when baking protein powders or homemade energy bars.

 Economic considerations

 At equivalent sweetening power, the real cost of stevia reaches €2.40 compared to €0.80 for sucralose.
-This difference widens with bulk formats: 1 kg of sucralose equals 600 kg of traditional sugar in sweetening capacity.
+This difference is accentuated with bulk formats: 1 kg of sucralose is equivalent to 600 kg of traditional sugar in sweetening capacity.

-French market fluctuations show a 12% decrease in the average price of sucralose over 3 years, compared to +8% for stevia.
+French market fluctuations show a 12% decrease in the average price of sucralose over 3 years, versus +8% for stevia.
 These differences are explained by plant extraction costs and industrial patents on synthesis processes.

 Consumption trends